ApocalypseArisen/LearningHTML/README.md

 # LearningHTML/CSS/PHP
-Learning basics of creating websities uding modern solutions
+Learning basics of creating websities uding modern solutions with the help <a href = "https://www.sololearn.com/">of sololearn courses</a>
  * HTML - HyperText Markup Language
  * CSS -
  * php -